prowler-cloud/prowler/LIST_OF_CHECKS_AND_GROUPS.md

 7.23 Check if RDS Snapshots are public (Not Scored) (Not part of CIS benchmark)

-7.24 Check if ACM certificates have Certificate Transparence enabled (Not Scored) (Not part of CIS benchmark)
+7.24 Check if ACM certificates have Certificate Transparency logging enabled (Not Scored) (Not part of CIS benchmark)
 ```